samitmohan/ML/NeuralNetworks/neuralnetwork_blog.md

                                                [y]
                                                [z])

+We apply activation function to make it more interesting (rather than just a linear model) Softmax : Find probability of every output

 Neuron is just a function that takes output of all neurons in prevs layer and spits out number between 0-1 Also no one uses sigmoid anymore.
 People use RELU = max(0, a) : just works better